petria/better-setup-compare/README.md

 - use locally running Ollama instances to execute chat queries-

 TODO:
+- Extract car data from data.acd binary file.
-- Possible to configure multiple ollama hosts which (admin)user chooses what is used for running LLM.
+- Possible to configure multiple ollama hosts which (admin)user chooses what is used for running LLM:  [X] done